tlapinsk/byte-data-insights/README.md

 - [data](https://github.com/tlapinsk/byte-data-insights/tree/master/data)
 - [notebooks](https://github.com/tlapinsk/byte-data-insights/tree/master/notebooks)

-Data holds raw items purchased data provided for this project and "fake" product data used to exemplify how a second table could improve the quality of the original insights.
+The data folder holds holds the items purchased data and "fake" product data used to exemplify how a second table could improve the quality of the original insights.

+The notebooks folder holders iPython notebooks, where I have curated my insights and written a small set of functions to process CSV files into Postgres.

-This README file serves as a project write-up, details my thought process, and potential improvements in a Production setting.
+This README file serves as a project write-up, details my thought process, and also includes potential improvements for a Production setting.

 The Assignment
 ---